 \subsubsection{Implementation}

-Throughout all experiments, the backend solver is the state-of-the-art open-source solver SCIP 7.0.3.
+Throughout the experiments, we utilize the state-of-the-art open-source solver SCIP 7.0.3 as the backend solver.
 The solving time limit on a testing instance is 900s.
-Similar to \cite{gasse2019exact, gupta2020hybrid, gupta2022lookback}, we deactivate solver restarts and allow employing cutting plane generation module only at the root node.
-We keep all the other SCIP parameters to default so as to better observe the improvements from AdaSolver and make comparisons of these approaches as fair.
+Similar to \cite{gasse2019exact, gupta2020hybrid, gupta2022lookback}, we deactivate solver restarts and allow employing the cutting plane generation module only at the root node.
+We keep all the other SCIP parameters to their default so as to better observe the improvements achieved by AdaSolver and make comparisons of these approaches as fair.

-For model training, we use Adam optimizer \cite{kingma2014adam} to optimize the model parameters.
-When training AdaSolver, the adversarial augmenter randomly chooses training instances to perform augmentation in each training epoch.
+{ We first train the GNN branching policy with villina IL- and RL-based methods for the first ten epochs and then begin the adversarial training process.
+We train the augmentation network from scratch. } We use the Adam optimizer \cite{kingma2014adam} to optimize the model parameters.
+During the training of AdaSolver, the adversarial augmentation policy randomly selects training instances for augmentation.
 We then collect branching samples from the augmented instances.
 We choose the augmentation operators that perform the best for each benchmark.
 More details for these baselines and our AdaSolver are available in Appendix \ref{appendix:implementation}.